-If progress is not occurring, more professional development on the phonemic awareness curriculum will be offered to instructional staff.
+If progress is not occurring, more professional development on the phonemic awareness and phonics curriculum will be offered to instructional staff.

-Goal 2b: By spring of 2021, the percentage of third grade students, who are on RIMPS, meeting or exceeding targets for phonemic awareness will increase from 38 percent to 75 percent, as measured by STAR Reading Assessment.
+Goal 2b: 2b.
+By the spring of each school year through 2021, the percentage of third graders who are at or above benchmark will be higher than 60 percent as measured by STAR.